Leonard-B212/llm-bjj-wiki/README.md

 Obsidian acts as the visual frontend for the knowledge base.

-The application handles LLM-assisted writing, updating, retrieval, and question answering, while Obsidian provides:
+The application handles LLM-assisted writing, updating, retrieval, validation, repair, and question answering, while Obsidian provides:

 - browsing and manually editing notes
 - following `[[Wiki-Links]]`